 These city and highway gas mileage estimates are for the model's standard trim configurations.
 Where there are optional features, packages or equipment that result in higher gas mileage, those fuel-economy estimates are not included here.

 By Rick Popely

 Both the base model and the Ultra have a classic Buick-style grille with vertical chrome bars.
-The Ultra has less chrome trim and different aluminum wheels to differentiate it from the base Park Avenue.
+The Ultra has less chrome trim and different aluminum wheels to separate it from the base Park Avenue.

-Interior The roomy interior has standard seats for six, though on both models the front bench is split 55/45, shaped for two and comes with a folding center armrest that contains cup holders and storage space.
+Interior The roomy interior has standard seats for six, though on both models, the front bench is split 55/45, shaped for two and comes with a folding center armrest that contains cupholders and storage space.
 Bucket seats are optional on the Ultra.